onlyfreebie/onlyfreebie.github.io/_posts/2025-09-15-free-web-tools.md

 tags: [hosting, website, free]
 ---

+Over the years, I’ve seen so many people hesitate to start a website or project because they assume it’s going to cost a fortune.
+The truth is, you don’t need to empty your wallet to get started.
+There are countless free tools out there that can take you surprisingly far.
+Some are simple enough for beginners who just want to test the waters, while others pack serious features that even seasoned developers and creators would appreciate.

+In this post, I’ve pulled together a collection of my favorite no-cost resources covering everything from web hosting and design to storage, project management, and even AI helpers.
+Think of it as a toolbox you can dip into whenever you’re building something new, whether it’s a personal blog, a side hustle, or your next big idea.

 ## Free web hosting and website builders

 - **Wix**:Popular drag-and-drop website builder with a free plan.